Diocletianopolis (Thrace): Sights

 The amphitheatre is unusual in being close to the centre of the city and within the city walls.
 It is also of irregular pear-shape.

-Five necropoles have been discovered outside the city and many tombs have been explored.
+Five necropolises have been discovered outside the city and many tombs have been explored.
 The largest and richest tomb, with beautiful frescoes and floor mosaics, is open to the public.
 It was built in the second half of the 4th c.
 AD and was used twice.
 It was built underground of large stone ashlars and masonry with a long passage to the surface and covered with a large mound of earth.